nftport/nftport-unity/README.md

 NFTPort has a number of api endpoints available at: https://docs.nftport.xyz/docs/nftport

 # Join the community :
-Get support, showcase your work , share your thoughts and feedback, and engage in a vibrant community at: https://discord.gg/w92sXkNmBR
+Get support, showcase your work, share your thoughts and feedback, and engage in a vibrant community at: https://discord.gg/w92sXkNmBR

 ###### for your gaming endeavors, get in touch at sahaj@nftport.xyz